How to Merge Cells in Google Sheets

 • Select Cells to Merge – Once your document is open, decide which cells you want to merge.
 You can select these cells by clicking and dragging the mouse across them.
 Alternatively, you can click on a cell, hold down the Shift key, and use the arrow keys to highlight multiple cells.

-• Go to the Format Menu: After selecting the cells, go to the “Format” menu located at the top menu bar.
+• Go to the Format Menu: After selecting the cells, go to the “Format” menu at the top menu bar.

 • Select the Merge Option: In the “Merge cells” option, you will see three choices: “Merge all”, “Merge horizontally”, and “Merge vertically”.
 Choose the one that suits your needs.
 “Merge all” will combine all selected cells into one single cell.
 “Merge horizontally” will combine cells in the same row, and “Merge vertically” will combine cells in the same column.

-Merge Cells using the Merge Icon on the Toolbar in Google Sheets
+Merge Cells using the Merge Icon on the Toolbar in Google Sheets.

 • Look for the “Merge cells” icon: This icon is typically represented by two arrows joining into one.
 The location of this icon can vary slightly depending on whether you are using the new or classic toolbar layout, but it generally appears near the right of the toolbar.